zhangms1709/zhangms1709/README.md

 Background facts:
 - I’m interested in philosophy and computer science
+- I'm the software development team lead for Hack@Brown, Brown's largest student hackathon.
-- I specialize in Kantian moral philosophy and Plato on one hand, and Machine Learning and UI/UX on the other hand
+- I enjoy Kantian moral philosophy and Plato on one hand; Machine Learning and Bioinformatics on the other hand
-- I work on projects with big data and supervised learning under [Avi Ma'ayan](https://labs.icahn.mssm.edu/maayanlab/) and [Steven P. Brady](http://bradylab.weebly.com/) in the past
+- I worked on projects with big data and supervised learning under [Avi Ma'ayan](https://labs.icahn.mssm.edu/maayanlab/) and [Steven P. Brady](http://bradylab.weebly.com/) in the past
 - I am currently doing spatial transcriptomics and machine learning research with [Ying Ma](https://yingma0107.github.io/) at Brown's Center of Computational Molecular Biology

 📫 I can be reached at mason_zhang1@brown.edu :)